bhammack/bhammack.github.io/content/posts/homeserver-1.md

 **I'm looking for something serious and long-term**:
 Purchase a domain name from a registrar, such as [Google Domains](https://domains.google.com), [Namecheap](https://namecheap.com), or [CloudFlare](https://cloudflare.com)

-For my domain name configuration, I use CloudFlare.
+For my domain name management, I use CloudFlare.
+Keep reading to find out why!

 ## What do I do with my domain name?
 Your next step is to create or configure an `A-record` that resolves to your server's IP address.